-The price levels for 2001 through 2004 shows a higher volatility in the Western Region for this time frame than in the Eastern Region, although the most volatile time period was in 2000.
+The price levels for 2003 through 2006 show a higher volatility in the Western Region for this time frame than in the Eastern Region, although the most volatile time period was in 2000.
 This fluctuation of volatility has decreased to where both regions are currently seeing similar volatility.